 About me

-I received my Master of Engineering Science and my B.S. in Computer Science from the University of Mississippi, under the supervision of Dr. Charles Walter, where I focused on exploiting the vulnerabilities and of the state-of-the-art object detection models to develop generalizable adversarial attacks.
+I received my M.S. in Computer Science from the University of Mississippi, under the supervision of Dr. Charles Walter @ the SPARC Lab, where I focused on exploiting the vulnerabilities and of the state-of-the-art object detection models to develop generalizable adversarial attacks.

 Publications